jonaskay/flashover-middleman/source/content/weekly/2020-04-10-what-i-learned-from-interviewing-founders-of-digital-agencies.html.markdown

 ## When you find your "why", marketing becomes easier

-One of the youngest companies that was featured on 0-100 is Mavericks – a software agency of around 15 people.
+One of the youngest companies that was featured on 0-100 is Mavericks—a software agency of around 15 people.
 Instead of having a cool office and lots of fun employee perks, Mavericks tries to minimize its fixed costs and maximize salaries as best as it can.
 This approach has allowed Mavericks to differentiate themselves from other software agencies in terms of recruitment.

 Jouni Jaakkola, founder of Mavericks, told me that in the previous agencies he had worked at, standing out among other software agencies with similar names and vision statements was a big challenge.
 Now with a very clear and different value proposition Jaakkola has a much easier time marketing his company both to employees and customers.